Scenic views of the Sydney Harbour Bridge and Sydney Opera House from the Royal Botanic Garden Sydney, Sydney city

 The 18km walk to South Head is as much a celebration of Sydney as it is of the natural harbour, hugging the foreshore from the bridge through to the Royal Botanic Garden and the swanky suburbs of Double Bay and Vaucluse.
 The walk slices through Sydney Harbour National Park to Watsons Bay and South Head, the entrance to the harbour.

 Take a seat and enjoy the panoramic views from Mrs Macquarie’s Chair, a sandstone bench carved by convicts in 1810 in the Royal Botanic Garden for Governor Macquarie's wife Elizabeth.
-Refuel in Rose Bay at Ministry of Coffee at the ferry wharf or the family-friendly Sugar + Spoon Cafe overlooking picturesque Lyne Park.
+Refuel at Rushcutters Bay Kiosk, at one of the many cafes in Double Bay or the family-friendly Sugar + Spoon Cafe overlooking picturesque Lyne Park in Rose Bay.

 Join the Hermitage Foreshore Walk in Vaucluse for more fresh air and great views.
 The foreshore walk, which winds through Sydney Harbour National Park, is where the bush meets the sea.
 Spot native wildlife in pristine pockets of bushland with great views of the harbour and nearby Shark Island.